EMoreno65/startup/README.md

  -DB/Login - Input box and submit button for login.
 The painted time slots are what represents the data pulled from the database.

- -WebSocket - The appearance of hihglighted times in the main schedule are represented through the websocket.
+ -WebSocket - The appearance of hihglighted times in the main schedule are represented through the websocket